 3.Stay Away From Making Flashy Content

 Some of your users might have seizure disorders or migraines.
 Flashy light can trigger their allergy.
 If you want to know that your video doesn’t have flashing content, use a Photo-sensitive Epilepsy Analysis Tool (PEAT) to check.
+However, to check out how well these videos did, consider getting an Instagram report and check out Facebook stats constantly.

 4.Choose a Reliable Video Format and Accessible Video Player